rwhetten/DeepSeqAnalysis/docs/source/course-schedule.rst

 				A Slack channel is available for questions and discussion.

-				Will Kohlway (will_kohlway at ncsu.edu) is the teaching assistant for the course.
+				Will Kohlway (whkohlwa at ncsu.edu) is the teaching assistant for the course.

 Course Schedule